 Journal Folder

 An Obsidian community plugin that turns any folder in your vault into a journal.
-Drop a note named 2026-05-04.md (or 2026-W19.md, 2026-05.md, 2026.md) into a folder, add a one-line code block at the top, and the plugin renders a navigable header — backward/forward chips, a Today link, a More… popover with higher-order period jumps, and an optional inline calendar picker.
+Drop a note named 2026-05-04.md (or 2026-W19.md, 2026-05.md, 2026.md) into a folder, add a one-line code block at the top, and the plugin renders a navigable header, an inline calendar picker, and a sidebar with everything in reach.

 You can run as many independent journals as you like in the same vault.
 A folder per project, a folder for personal notes, a folder per client — each gets its own settings, its own sequence of notes, and its own header.